 Note that the servers, configuration, and protocols required to use STUN/TURN are not supplied by Cloud NAT.
 Customers need to provide their own STUN servers.

 The RFCs recommend higher values, but don't enforce them.
-Cloud NAT uses slightly lower values which you can override.
+Cloud NAT uses slightly lower values that you can override.

 - UDP Mapping Idle Timeout: 30s (RFC 4787 REQ-5)